dekel35/QSettingJson/README.md

 Therefore converting QSetting into json requires the Qt type to be preserved, for a later restoration.
 QSettingsJson can generate a json construct that preserves such types.

-for axample QColor("#00ff00") can be converted to a json element like this:
+for example QColor("#00ff00") can be converted to a json element like this:
 ```lang=json
 { "Qmetetype-QColor" : "00ff00" }
 ```